 Money Making Opportunity with Aloe 2 Bee

-As an Independent Distributor, the making money opportunity comes through the retailing of a market leading range of Forever Living products made with Aloe Vera and Beehive based health and nutrition products, and through building a team of like-minded people.
+As an Partner, the making money opportunity comes through the retailing of a market leading range of Forever Living products made with Aloe Vera and Beehive based health and nutrition products, and through building a team of like-minded people.
 Aloe 2 Bee provide a professional and easy way to build your own business on a part-time basis working alongside existing commitments or you may decide to build a full-time role as your income increases.
 This opportunity is open to everyone and no previous experience or qualifications are necessary as ‘award winning’ training and support are provided.
-Each new distributor is provided with a sponsor or an up-line manager, generally the person who introduced you to the products in the first place, who will give you day to day advice and support as and when you need it.
-There are also training materials available to you and a distributor training website.
-Within the training, you’re advised on finding customers, setting up your own website, sponsoring your own distributors so that you yourself can become an up-line manager in time.
+Each new Partner is provided with a sponsor or an up-line manager, generally the person who introduced you to the products in the first place, who will give you day to day advice and support as and when you need it.
+There are also training materials available to you and a Partner training website.
+Within the training, you’re advised on finding customers, setting up your own website, sponsoring your own Partners so that you yourself can become an up-line manager in time.
 What they don’t always tell you up front is that an official Forever website has a hosting cost of £10 a month.
 No doubt this includes help with both technical and other issues, but it’s definitely worth looking into whether it’s better value for money to set up your own website.
 Aloe 2 Bee claims that they also do very well at conventions; displays, stalls, events and presentations making access to large groups of your target market at the same time.
 Whilst this is not exclusive to Aloe 2 Bee, they are one of the few companies that make it a part of their selling campaign.
 There are only so many products you can do this with.
 But organising a pamper evening for couples would not be a bad way to sell products to large groups of people, if you can find a venue willing to host the event.
 Clients will be much more likely to buy/sign up if they know, like and trust you.
 This means no matter how you found these people in the first place, you need to spend time interacting with them, listening to their issues, and talking to them about the benefits of your product from their point of view.

 You can find out more about making money with Aloe2Bee on their website:

 Amway (short for American Way) is an American company that kick started it’s UK branch in 1973.
 It uses a multi-level marketing model to sell a variety of products, primarily in the health, beauty and home care markets.
 For over 40 years, Amway has been supporting, motivating and teaming up with successful business owners.
 In 2013, there were over 33,000 registered Amway Business Owners and 250,000 registered customers in the UK and ROI.
 It has been part of the DSA since 1981.
 Amway puts the credit of it’s business behind the people that work with Amway.
 ‘People are our most valuable asset.
 Our business owes it’s success to our employees and to our Amway Business Owners, all of whom we support wholeheartedly by helping them live up to their full potential.’
 As with most of the other companies, Amway provides it’s own brand of free training to build up the necessary skills for a better and more business-like future, whether you’re looking to take on the task as a part time job or full time.
 Their opportunity is open to everyone, offering the same chances and right to work to their fair and reliable partners.
-Throughout their work environment, Amway promotes diversity, as well as ensure high standards in health and safety and provide benefits and development opportunities for all of their distributors.
+Throughout their work environment, Amway promotes diversity, as well as ensure high standards in health and safety and provide benefits and development opportunities for all of their Partners.

 Amway market’s it’s products as ‘Life-Enhancing’; combining expertise and opportunity to help change the world by addressing the health of wellbeing of people.
 Whilst their products look to tackle social issues such as malnutrition and water pollution, their training promotes entrepreneurship as a gateway to individual empowerment.
 Cutting through the jargon, Amway are trying to say they’re the ‘nice guys’ of direct selling.
-And for all intents and purposes, Amway appear to have a solid track record for looking after their distributors.
+And for all intents and purposes, Amway appear to have a solid track record for looking after their Partners.

 ‘We achieve a sustained performance by growing our business in a socially responsible way, whilst continually improving the environment within which we do business.’
 Whether you’re looking at making money, or run your very own business, Amway suggest that you set yourself goals to achieve and with the support and benefits one gets from working with a team with different experiences, each goal is achievable.
 Their work model is relatively low risk, but it would be worth doing further research into monetary targets to continue working for Amway.
 Very few of the companies have mentioned it on their websites, but unlike Utility Warehouse, many companies to expect a minimum sales quota per month or quarter.
 It can put a level of undesirable stress on anyone trying to set up a business if they know that they could potentially lose that business, and that income, if they have a bad couple of months.
 If you do have any concerns, please speak to someone within the company you’re planning to work with.
 A vital part of this team is your sponsor, who will help you get started and provide you with help and training along the way.
 They should be able to answer any extra questions you have up front.

 This training website contains everything you need to know about Amway so you can make an informed decision about your future.
 You’ll learn about the philosophy, the products and the support available to every Amway Business Owner.
 When you’re ready, speak to an Amway Business Owner, if possible, the one who invited you to the business.
 He or she will help you register your business and order your Fast Start bundles.
 Once you’ve tried these products for yourself, your recruiting Amway Business Owner can help show you how to demonstrate them to your first potential customers.
 “In the first year of my business I focused on getting to know the products and establishing a base of customers who would keep re-ordering with me.
 Once I got comfortable doing that I wanted to grow my business more.
 I had lots of inspiration in the beginning.
 I did the Amway online e-learning courses and talked to other Amway Business Owners.
 Gradually I started to realise the potential in bringing other people into the business.
 Now that I have a group, my sales volume is much higher than I could achieve alone.
-There’s no doubt in my mind I’m getting ahead.”- A testimonial from one of Amway’s distributors.
+There’s no doubt in my mind I’m getting ahead.”- A testimonial from one of Amway’s Partners.